AppDaemon/appdaemon/docs/APPGUIDE.rst

 Some Notes on Service Calls
 ---------------------------

 Service calls within AppDaemon are used to make something happen.
-For instance, instruction HomeAssitsnt to turn a light on, or instructing AppDaemon itself to reload an App.
+For instance, instructing Home Assitant to turn a light on, or instructing AppDaemon itself to reload an App.
 The Home Assistant plugin provides AppDaemon apps with a number of services that can be called, dependent upon what devices are configured, and what integrations have been added.
-WHile entities and state tell you what the current situation is, service calls will usually make some sort of change to the current situation, and the results will often be propagated back to the app via a state change callback, for instance, a light's state changing from
+While entities and state tell you what the current situation is, service calls will usually make some sort of change to the current situation, and the results will often be propagated back to the app via a state change callback, for instance, a light's state changing from
 ``off`` to ``on``.

-Most service calls are "fire and forget" - the service call is made and control is returned to the App immediately.
-This has the benefits of keeping things moving along which AppDaemon likes, but the downside of this is that you have to hope that the service call went through OK, and your app won't be given information on any errors that may have occured.
+Most service calls to date have been "fire and forget" - the service call is made and control is returned to the App immediately.
+This has the benefit of keeping things moving along which AppDaemon likes, but the downside of this is that you have to hope that the service call went through OK, and your app won't be given information on any errors that may have occured.
 Also, sometimes we may want to get specific information back from a service call, as the use of AppDaemon internal service calls is a powerful way of modularizing and communicating between apps.